tenzir/tenzir/web/docs/understand-vast/README.md

 # Understand VAST

-This section describes VAST from a systems engineering perspective.
+This section describes VAST from a **systems engineering perspective**.
 We cover the following topics:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';